-Strength of evidence gradings: ••• high confidence; ••• how confidence; ••• high confidence; •• hi
+Strength of evidence gradings: ••• - high confidence; ••• - moderate confidence; ••• - low confidence; ••• - insufficient evidence for overall estimation of effect.

 D3.1.3.2 Antipsychotics versus active comparator

 The evidence for harms of antipsychotics compared with active comparators is summarised in Table 10.
 Further information is available in Table 13 and Appendix B of the AHRQ Comparative Effectiveness Review (2021).
 Although the AHRQ identified comparative evidence for antipsychotics, it was considered insufficient.